When associations realize why do organisations benchmark it becomes easier for them to promote it...

 Show How the Data Was Used

-If your benchmarks are effective, some member businesses would have benefitted from it.
+If your benchmarking surveys are effective, some member businesses would have benefitted from it.
 Though the benefits wouldn’t be immediately apparent.
 That said when you promote results it can be from previous years’ benchmarks.
 Write up the case study with hard data showing how benchmarking results led to business ‘A,’ ‘B’ and ‘C’ positively turning around their business.
 When you do this, it automatically prepares members and even those who didn’t participate in the previous benchmarking to take interest this time.

 Make sure that your members are happy enough to promote the association and its benchmarking efforts.
 Happy members will have on problem talking about how satisfied they are with the association’s efforts when it comes to improving their business amongst other things.
 That means as you continue to benchmark and publish case studies it works to encourage more companies to join the association which leads to better benchmarking.